timster/peewee-moves/USAGE.md

 ## Migrator API

-The previous exmple shows the files
+The previous exmple shows the files that were created automatically to support two models.
+The argument to upgrade() and downgrade() is a migrator instance that has a database-agnostic API.
+This allows you to write command in Python that will get executed against the database when you call upgrade or downgrade.

 Here's a full example of everything you can do in either upgrade() or downgrade() using the migrator
 API: